 It is best to do this after he has been fully immunized against Parvo and Distemper.
 By exposing him early to different sights, sounds, and people, you teach him young to accept these as normal, and you will have a happy, friendly dog who handles others well.

 If you adopt an adult dog, you cannot be sure what he has been exposed to.

 Don't worry; you can still socialize an adult dog.
 In fact, you should start this process as soon as you bring your new dog home.

 How To Help Dogs With Social Anxiety

-Desensitizing a fearful dog is hard work and a long, drawn out process, but well worth it.
+Desensitizing a fearful dog is hard work.
+This can be a long, drawn-out process, but it's well worth it.
 You will need to judge your own dog on how much he can handle at once.
-Some are fine indoors, or in their own territory, but panic at leaving home.
+Some are fine indoors or in their own territory, but they panic at leaving home.

 Edited by Jenna Stregowski, RVT